S4 E9: Inflation And Traction/EOS

 Jay Ruane

-This is a lot of Seth show is the session today, but that's okay.
-You sat me down.
+This is a lot of Seth show, this was the Seth show today, but that’s okay.
+I toss ’em up, and you smack me down.

 Seth Price

-It was the J It was the J show because like how can Mr. systems be like have a guy who's like I want to and if they really don't, but a guy who doesn't love systems.
-You like to put a put jar of a Bible, it's a system.
-There's so many...
+It was the Jay show because how can Mr. systems be like, have a guy who’s like, a guy who doesn’t love systems, you like put a picture of a Bible, it’s a system.
+There’s so many…

 Jay Ruane

 I got to mix it up.
-You know, I'm, you know, I'm trying to I'm trying to mix it up for people.
-You know, I mean, at the end of the day, I posted something in the group last week, you can't scale chaos and you know, you need to, you need to be on top of things and make sure that you're not going forward with chaos and, and this may be the next thing now that I have my C suite I can I can delegate to them to like get this meeting in.
-And part of the thing is, I'm just tired of people, man.
-I was I had to cover something in court the other day, and I don't mind going to court.
-I don't love it, but I don't mind it but man, I got there at 830 and I didn't walk out until 1pm and I just was like this is a such a colossal waste of my time.
-I could be doing so much more but it is what it is.
-Alright folks, that's gonna do it for us today.
-Please join us every Thursday 3pm Eastern 12pm Pacific here on the Law Firm Blueprint bye for now.
+You know, I’m trying to mix it up for people.
+You know, I mean, at the end of the day, I posted something in the group last week, you can’t scale chaos and you know, you need to, you need to be on top of things and make sure that you’re not going forward with chaos and, this may be the next thing now that I have my C suite I can delegate to them to like get this meeting in.
+And part of the thing is, I’m just tired of people, man.
+I had to cover something in court the other day, and I don’t mind going to court.
+I don’t love it, but I don’t mind it but man, I got there at 8:30 and I didn’t walk out until 1pm and I just was like, this is a such a colossal waste of my time.
+I could be doing so much more, but it is what it is.
+Alright folks, that’s gonna do it for us today.
+Please join us every Thursday 3pm Eastern 12pm Pacific here on the Law Firm Blueprint.
+Bye for now.

 Load More